kartoza/sawps/docs/src/user/manual/explore/charts.md

 ## Summary

 The `Download Data Visualisation` functionality on the Charts Page is a valuable feature for saving data visualisations.
-It allows you to capture insights presented in charts, making it easier to share and use the data for various purposes, including reporting, analysis, and collaboration with others.
+It allows the user to capture insights presented in charts, making it easier to share and use the data for various purposes, including reporting, analysis, and collaboration with others.